sherrytp/overwatch-data-engineer/README.md

 5. Plan the infrastructure: `terraform plan`
 6. Apply the changes: `terraform apply`

-If everything goes right, you now have a bucket on Google Cloud Storage called 'datalake_<your_project>' and a dataset on BigQuery called 'stocks_data'.
+If everything goes right, you now have a bucket on Google Cloud Storage called '<your_project>' and a dataset on BigQuery called 'stocks_data'.

 ### Spark ETL jobs